What is an immediate needs annuity, and how does it work?

 Instead of buying a care fees plan, you could:

 All of these have pros and cons.
-Using ordinary pension or annuity income means you may lose more in tax, whereas money from your home will eventually run out.
+Using ordinary pension or annuity income means you may pay more in tax, whereas money from your home will eventually run out.

 Ultimately, it all depends on how long you end up living and needing care.
 If you live a long time, a care fees plan can prove excellent value.

 If you die within a short time, it may end up being very poor value.
-This is why the decision can be such a difficult one.
+This is why the decision can be such a difficult one and why professional advice can be so helpful.

-Can I change my mind about an immediate need annuity?
+Can I change my mind about an immediate needs annuity?

-Usually a provider of care fees plans will give you a 30-day cooling off period in which you can change your mind.
+Usually, a provider of a care fees plan will give you a 30-day cooling off period in which you can change your mind.
 However, after this time, your decision is final and you can’t get any refunds.

 How often will I receive payments?